maroofi/ciniparser/README.md

 ##### Why anothre .ini parser?

 _I found other .ini parsers very complecated with lots of unnecessary functions and initialization steps.
-The whole purpose of configuration file is to store some settings to have more control over the code.
-That's it. it's not a database or your personal diary.
+The whole purpose of configuration file is to store some settings to have more flexibility in the code.
+That's it.
+It's not a database or your personal diary.
 If you are looking for a .ini parser which can do a lot of things, you should probably look for the problem somewhere else (e.g., your code)._

+_Currently there is no .ini writer in this code.
+This is just a reader and parser.
+Writing into an ini file is just as easy as writing files in C._
 ### Parsing rules

 This library only supports the stable features of .ini files ([See here](https://en.wikipedia.org/wiki/INI_file#Stable_features)).